mozilla-it/python-library-template/docs/testing_strategy.md

 <hr/>

 ### How to run the tests:
-You can run the suite by shelling into pipenv:
+You can run the suite by shelling into poetry:
->`pipenv shell`
+>`poetry shell`

 And then running the installed behave with the folder path:
 >`behave tests/bdd/`